4c (textured) Hair Salon Utah — What You Need to Know

 What if I'm transitioning from a relaxer or heat damage?

 1. A real plan, not just a haircut.
-We map out the next 12–18 months — when to trim, what styles preserve length, when to do protein treatments, when to consider the big chop.
+We map out the next 12–18 months — when to trim, what styles preserve length, when to consider protein treatments, when to consider the big chop.

 2. Protective styling support.
 Most clients transition under sew-ins, knotless braids, or wig installs to reduce daily manipulation on the line of demarcation (where natural meets relaxed).

-Walking into a transition without a plan is the fastest path to giving up.
 Book a hair and scalp consultation to start with a written plan.

 Book Your 4C Consultation at Rhys Hair Loft